ricardojoserf/covert-control/README.md

 ![img4](https://raw.githubusercontent.com/ricardojoserf/ricardojoserf.github.io/master/images/covert-control/image4.png)

-### Configuration in config.py

-- **onedrive_folder**: Url of public OneDrive folder to monitor.

 --------------------------------------------------------------------------------------

 # Youtube

 It allows to execute commands uploading videos, unencrypted or encrypted with AES.
+The optional input arguments are the Youtube channel ID to monitor and the API key, which can be also configured in config.py:

 ```
-python3 covert-youtube.py
+python3 covert-youtube.py [CHANNEL_ID] [API_KEY]
 ```

 The listener will check the Youtube channel every 300 seconds by default (this can be updated in *config.py*).
 First the video is uploaded: